exercism/arturo/exercises/shared/.docs/tests.md

 ```

 Running `arturo tester.art` will set up Unitt and then run the tests inside `tests/test-leap.art`.
-The tests will import `src/leap.art` which contains your solution and tben make a series of assertions about what your solution should return for specific inputs.
+The tests will import `src/leap.art` which contains your solution and then make a series of assertions about what your solution should return for specific inputs.

 ## Solution File